-Can I sue for pain and suffering after a minor auto accident?
+Can I sue for pain and suffering after a minor auto accident in Jersey City, NJ?

 Let’s say you get into a minor fender bender while driving to work.
 The damage was very minor and it’s obvious that you were not at fault for this auto accident.
 You did, whoever, suffer an injury to your neck which required medical attention.
 Your insurance company pays for the medical bills but you wonder — should you make a claim against the other driver for pain and suffering?
 And is it even worth your time?